 Hanukkah Fun!
 Crafts and Recipes for Kids

-Find Hanukkah events and activities around Atlanta in Atlanta Parent’s list of Best Things to Do for Hanukkah Fun.
+Find Hanukkah events and activities around Atlanta with this list of Best Things to Do for Hanukkah Fun.

 Paper Plate Menorah

 Make a hanging decoration with a few simple materials.
 You’ll need a paper plate, paper, paints or markers, glue and ribbon.
 Cut a paper plate in half and paint it gold.
 Cut our paper candles and paint or color with makers.
 Glue to the back of the plate.
 Add a ribbon for hanging.
 Find complete instructions and a candle template at Nurture Store.

 Star of David Ornament